Srafi3107/e-bookshop/README.md

  5. Responsive design with sidebar cart

- How to Run Locally
+-> How to Run Locally:
  1. Clone the repository
  2. Install dependencies
  3. Start the development server

-Tech Stack Used
+-> Tech Stack Used:

 React.js – Frontend library.